chunpu/min-log/readme.md

 If you already has a project with `console.log`, just add a plugin to webpack config

-then `min-log` will take over all consoles
+then `min-log` will take over all consoles and hide all logs by default

 ```js
 plugins: [